Gifts from Foreign Persons

 The IRS penalties for Form 3520 may vary:

-A penalty applies if Form 3520 is not timely filed or if the information is incomplete or incorrect (see below for an exception if there is reasonable cause).
+A penalty applies if Form 3520 is not timely filed or if the information is incomplete or incorrect (see below for an exception if there is was reasonable cause sufficient to avoid or minimize penalties).
 Generally, the initial penalty is equal to the greater of $10,000 or the following (as applicable).

 How do I Avoid these Penalties?